Unwind Operator

 types="administrative_area_level_1" |

-3. | Connect the output port (right) of the Unwind operator to the input port (left) of this first Filter operator. |
+3. | Connect the output port (right) of the Unwind operator to the input port (left) of the Filter State Filter operator. |

 4. | Configure the second Filter operator's Info window as follows: |